GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 * If a field has a maximum length requirement, the requirement is applied to both, the number of characters and the number of bytes.
 * `submitterType` field must be one of these allowed values: `ANONYMOUS`, `INDIVIDUAL`, `ORGANIZATION`.
 * `submissionType` field must be set to `API`.
+* Field value for `comment` must be less than or equals to 5000 characters/bytes.
+* Field value for `email` must be less than or equals to 100 characters/bytes.

 #### Individual Comment Validations